AMD Rising: CPU And GPU Market Share Growing Rapidly

 AMD isn't resting on its laurels, though.
 The company also has the Zen+ processors, which are a refresh of the Ryzen processors with a more efficient 12nm LP process and other new capabilities, coming to market in April.

 Finally, AMD's server ambitions with its EPYC processors are moving along at the expected pace--which is to say, slowly.
 The enterprise is notoriously reluctant to switch from the incumbent (Intel), and moving over to new systems requires significant hardware and software qualification.
 That typically doesn't pay off over a single generation of products, so data center customers switch to new processors for the long run.
-As a result, AMD has to prove that it can execute on its roadmap before it sees a rapid advance in the server market.
+As a result, AMD has to prove that it can execute on its road map before it sees a rapid advance in the server market.
 That places the onus on the coming refresh cycle.
 AMD has already said the Zen 2 design phase is complete and that the processors will ship to partners this year.
 The company is also actively working on 7nm CPUs.

-AMD gained 1/2 a point of server market share during 2017, but that is within expectations.
+AMD gained 1/2 a point of server market share during 2017 (to 1%), but that is within expectations.
 Lisa Su commented on the planned trajectory:

 "..we have a short-term goal [...]
 By the end of 2018, to have an exit velocity of mid-single-digit share, and then we will get the next four to five quarters beyond to double-digit share, and then we aim for the beyond."